Creating HDR Textured Area Lights in Blender

 So that's the end of the tutorial showing different ways to set up area style lights in Blender using HDR textures.

-You can find out more about our HDR Light Studio add-on for Blender here.
+Click on the button to find out more about HDR Light Studio for Blender

 This entry was posted in Lighting Demos, Tutorials and Tips and tagged 3D Software: Blender.